Proof you can pip install.

 Not a client story - the referee itself.
 The deterministic bar this practice runs on, extracted from the engine it guards and published where anyone can install it.

-cases re-proven in public CI
+cases swept exhaustively in CI

 - The Brief